safwat-fathi/read-large-files/README.md

 ## Testing

+- First you need to have a large file in your machine or you can download a large file from [this link](https://data.london.gov.uk/dataset/mps-stop-and-search-public-dashboard-data).
-To test slower processing just comment out line 158 and uncomment from line 143 to 150
+- To test slower processing just comment out line 158 and uncomment from line 143 to 150.